AyeGill/memoman/README.md

 The last card may omit the "---".

 ## TODO:

 - Profiling of the database system for very large card collections.
 - Implement basic card formats/types. (somewhat done)
 - Implement CLI review.
 (Done)
 - De-spaghettify, fix encapsulation of the various modules.
 - Writer proper robust parsing code.
+- Think about the initial delays - seem to be very different from Anki??
+- Dynamic cards with multiple ids?